hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

    using a predefined organization so they can be accessed with JNI.
 6. **Arkworks[https://github.com/arkworks-rs]**:  arkworks is a Rust ecosystem for zkSNARK programming.
    Our implementation uses it as the library responsible for elliptic curve cryptography.
-7. **EC-Key Utils ** is a utility module that enables the node operator to generate a bootstrapping public/private key pair.
+7. **EC-Key Utils** is a utility module that enables the node operator to generate a bootstrapping public/private key pair.

 ### Module organization and repositories
 ![img_6.png](img_6.png)
 1. **hedera-cryptography**: This is a separate repository for hosting cryptography-related libraries.
    It is necessary to facilitate our build process, which includes Rust libraries.
 It also provides independent release cycles between consensus node code and block node code.
 2. **swirlds-native-support**: Gradle module that enables loading into memory compiled native libraries so they can be used with JNI.
-3. **swirlds-cryptography-tss**: Gradle module for the TSS Library.
+3. **swirlds-crypto-tss**: Gradle module for the TSS Library.
    This library's only client is the consensus node, so it will be in the hedera-services repository, under the `platform-sdk` folder.
-4. **swirlds-cryptography-signatures**: Gradle module for the Bilinear Pairings Signature Library.
+4. **swirlds-crypto-signatures**: Gradle module for the Bilinear Pairings Signature Library.
-5. **swirlds-cryptography-pairings-api**: Gradle module for the Bilinear Pairings API.
+5. **swirlds-crypto-pairings-api**: Gradle module for the Bilinear Pairings API.
 Minimizes the impact of adding or removing implementations.
-6. **swirlds-cryptography-alt128**: Gradle module that will implement the Bilinear Pairings API using alt-128 elliptic curve.
+6. **swirlds-crypto-alt128**: Gradle module that will implement the Bilinear Pairings API using alt-128 elliptic curve.
    That curve has been chosen due to EVM support.
-The artworks rust library will provide the underlying cryptography implementation.
+The arkworks rust library will provide the underlying cryptography implementation.
    The module will include Java and Rust codes that will be compiled for all possible system architectures and distributed in a jar under a predefined structure.

 ### Libraries Specifications